 Real estate risk is the potential for financial loss arising from fluctuations in the value of, or future cash flows from, our investments in real estate.
 We are exposed to real estate risk and may experience financial losses resulting from the direct ownership of real estate investments or indirectly through fixed income investments secured by real estate property, leasehold interests, ground rents, and purchase and leaseback transactions.
 Real estate price risk may arise from external market conditions, inadequate property analysis, inadequate insurance coverage, inappropriate real estate appraisals, or from environmental risk exposures.
 We hold direct real estate investments that support general account liabilities and surplus, and fluctuations in value will impact our profitability and financial position.
 A material and sustained increase in interest rates may lead to deterioration in real estate values.
-An instantaneous 10% decrease in the value of our direct real estate investments as at December 31, 2019 would decrease net income(1) by approximately \$275 million (\$275 million decrease as at December 31, 2018).
-Conversely, an instantaneous 10% increase in the value of our direct real estate investments as at December 31, 2019 would increase net income by approximately \$275 million (\$275 million increase as at December 31, 2018).
+An instantaneous 10% decrease in the value of our direct real estate investments as at December 31, 2019 would decrease net income(1) by approximately \$275 million (\$275 million decrease as at December 31, 2019 would increase net income by approximately \$275 million increase as at December 31, 2019 would increase net income by approximately \$275 million increase as at December 31, 2019 million (\$275 million increase as at December 31, 2018).